uea-teaching/computer-vision-2022/lectures/shapes-02.md

 ---

-Sufficient images must be labelled to capture the expected range of variation.
+Sufficient images must be labelled to capture the expected range of variation. s

-- The model cannot extrapolate to unknown shapes.
+- The model _cannot_ extrapolate to unknown shapes.
-- The model can interpolate to new instances within the bounds of the data.
+- The model _can_ interpolate to new instances within the bounds of the data.

 ---